 Low inventory on homes means sellers may not find a new place to live

-Selling your home is relatively easy right now.
+Selling your home is relatively easy right now in this seller’s market.
 But then you might be homeless for a while.

 If you’re selling your home, chances are you’re looking to buy one, too.
 With scattered options, sellers aren’t left with much to choose from at the moment, real estate firm Redfin says.